Wilfred/wilfred.github.com/_posts/2012-05-03-playing-blackjack-with-haskell.markdown

     return greeting
 {% endhighlight %}

-This is a function definition that takes a line of input from stdin and returns a string containing that name wrapped in a friendly message.
+`greetingForUser` is a value that, when evaluated, takes a line of input from stdin and returns a string containing that name wrapped in a friendly message.

-So, what's going here? `getLine` returns a value of `IO String`, a string which is marked as having come from the outside, impure world.
-You can call it twice with the same input and get different outputs. `do` notation allows us to use the string as an untainted `String`, enabling us to keep `IO` actions out of the core functionality. `return` then wraps the final value in `IO` again since ultimately `greetingForUser` is an impure function.
+So, what's going here? `getLine` has type `IO String`, a string which is marked as having come from the outside, impure world.
+You can call it evaluate it twice and get different outputs. `do` notation allows us to use the string as a simple `String`, enabling us to keep `IO` actions out of the third line.
+`return` then wraps `greeting` in `IO` again.

 Got that?
 Understanding `IO` is a conceptual hurdle you must overcome before you can start writing useful code.